 In short, we want you to create a thoughtful show idea before you start your application.
 And above all else, be yourself and keep making great radio!

-After reading all that, still have questions?
-Email Dom from the WBTV-LP Programming Committee.
+After reading all that, still havequestions?
+Email Us.